sungchun12/airflow-toolkit/README.md

 - Deploy airflow in 4 environments(local desktop, dev, qa, prod) in ONE day with this repo(save 4-5 weeks of development time)
 - Confidence that base DAG integration components work based on successful example DAGs(save 1-2 weeks of development time)
+- Simple setup and teardown for all toolkits and environments
 - It FEELS less painful to iteratively develop airflow DAG code AND infrastructure as code
 - Inspired to automate other painful parts of setting up airflow environments for others